alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 Check the weather report beforehand, but all bets are off when the elevation is this high.
 For warm weather, stick to wool/synthetic fabrics which wick sweat away.
 Sunglasses and hats offer needed protection from the sun.
 For rain and wind, be ready with a lightweight shell.
 My Marmot DriClime Jacket kept me dry and warm when the conditions worsened unexpectedly.
 My friend used a poncho, but would not recommend it since it flew around in the wind and blocked his vision of where he was stepping.
 I'd probably bring gloves and a beanie next time.

 ###6.
 Trekking Poles Aren't Necessary..###
 ..but definitely make life easier.
 They may look silly to some, but trekking poles reduce fatigue, lessen impact on knees, and are a great help when negotiating slippery terrain.
 It's like having 4 legs to help you balance and maneuver.
-Probably more impactful for all-day hikes.
+Probably more useful for all-day hikes.

 ###7.
 Understand The Route And Conditions###
 Plan and know your route in advance!
 Have a map or GPS in case.
 Are the paths clear of snow?
 Will you have to take detours?
 There is a ton of information on [14ers.com][5] and [ProTrails.com][6].
 I was always one to scoff at maps and didn't think they were necessary.. until I couldn't determine which path we needed to take on the way down.
 Luckily, my friend had a GPS map on his phone.